learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 function in `allWagesFor`.
 Take a look at the implementation and see how binding `reduce` saved you from falling into this bug.

-## Solution 2: Uses a Closure to Regain Access to the Lost Context
+## Solution 2: Use a Closure to Regain Access to the Lost Context

 In the previous section, we noted that we were going to take the `this` that `printCard` has access to and re-pass it either as a `thisArg` to `forEach`